 The ability to produce change beyond your direct circle of control.
 People who develop this ability are more effective in unfamiliar territory, where the authority (or credibility) gained in their own organization or sector is often not present.

 The ability to cross divides and thrive in multiple cultures.
 Our simple and empowering CQ framework helps leaders unpack their own culture and confidently work with others.

 “We wanted to work with Common Purpose on the MAVA Leaders for Nature Academy because of their track record, and their expertise in cross-boundary leadership.
 It has proved to be a very successful and fruitful partnership.
 It is hugely important that leaders working in conservation, and the wider environmental movement, are able to work collaboratively with leaders from other fields.”

 We want to gather an exciting and dynamic mix of people from different disciplines, geographies and generations.
 Diversity is important to creativity (and resilience) and we aim to convene a group of people that will inspire, challenge and support one another to develop existing projects and create new ones.

 This programme is for you if you are:

 Language: The programme is conducted in English.
 We hope to offer future programmes in other languages.

 What will it cost?
 There is no cost to participants.
 Sky Blue is funded by an independent philanthropist through her foundation, The Heffner Rosenwald Howard Foundation.

 How do I apply?
-Please click here to apply.
-The deadline to apply is October 15.
+Please click here.
+The deadline to apply is 1 November.

 Want to find out more?